ECIP 1111: Olympia EVM and Protocol Upgrades Source

 Pseudocode Notes

-• This is illustrative only — the real implementation resides in:
+• This is illustrative only — the real implementation resides in Core-Geth’s mining and state transition logic.

 • StateDB is Core-Geth’s execution ledger, used to apply balance changes during mining.